Michael Fassbender Told Us What It Was Like To Kiss Himself In

 Advertisement

-If David is modeled after David Bowie and T.E.
+If David is modelled after David Bowie and T.E.
 Lawrence, Walter is, shall we say, a more basic version.
 During the film's London press junket, Fassbender told Refinery29 about his inspiration for Walter.

 "With Walter, I wanted to obviously have something counter David," he explained.
 "David is, especially in this, very theatrical and expressive, so I wanted Walter to be kind of unreadable.
 So, it would have been [inspired by] Leonard Nimoy, a bit of Gary Numan.
 They were the two main influences, really."